angeloashmore/vagrant-elixir/README.md

 # Vagrant with Elixir

-Basic Vagrant setup for Elixir Development.
+Basic Vagrant setup for Elixir development.

 Utilizes the [`ubuntu/trusty64`][0] box.